\\\ Dog Safety

 Summer Beach Dog Walking

-UK’s coastal beaches are generally a pleasure to walk, however, during the high season, the summer months, particularly when sunny, these areas become increasingly more packed with visitors, where there are Orders that dogs may need to be on leads, or are banned from certain areas on the beaches and promenades, made under the local council’s PSPO Orders.
+UK’s coastal beaches are generally a pleasure to walk, however, during the high season, the summer months, particularly when sunny, these areas become increasingly more packed with visitors, where there are Banning Orders that dogs may need to be on leads, or are banned from certain areas on the beaches and promenades, check the local council’s PSPO Orders.

 YOU MAY LIKE TO READ

 CHECK LOCAL COUNCIL RESTRICTIONS BEFORE LEAVING HOME

 Your Dog Pet Tracking Device